jesskuz/laravel-api-poc/README.md

 DELETE /api/projects/{id}
 ```

-✅ API Endpoint to: Update the team of a member
+✅ Update the team of a member
 ```
 PUT /api/members/{id}/update-team